AdaCore/spark2014/docs/ug/usage_scenarios.rst

 Ada programs that cannot be modified (due to some certification or legal constraints).

-In such a case, the suggested worflow is very similar to the one described for :ref:`Maintenance and Evolution of Existing Ada Software`, except the code cannot be rewritten when a violation of |SPARK| restrictions is encountered, and instead that part of the code should be marked ``SPARK_Mode => Off``.
+In such a case, the suggested workflow is very similar to the one described for :ref:`Maintenance and Evolution of Existing Ada Software`, except the code cannot be rewritten when a violation of |SPARK| restrictions is encountered, and instead that part of the code should be marked ``SPARK_Mode => Off``.
 To